Club: VFL Wolfsburg | Opening: 2002 | Capacity: 30,000 (8,000 standing)

 History and description

 The Volkswagen Arena was built between May 2001 and December 2002 and replaced Wolfsburg’s old VFL Stadion.
-The stadium officially opened on the 13th of December 2002.
+The stadium officially opened on 13 December 2002.
 The first match, between Wolfsburg and Stuttgart (1-2), was played two days later.

 The Volkswagen Arena came at a cost of €53 million.
 It counts with 1,434 business seats, 31 VIP lodges with room for 332 people, and a sky lounge that can seat 56 people.